Tenza/configurations/ArchLinux Installation/1 - Base System Installation.md

 loadkeys pt-latin9
 </pre>

-In my case there are two keymaps available, `pt-latin1` and `pt-latin9`, the diferences between them, can be seen [here](https://www.cs.tut.fi/~jkorpela/latin9.html).
+In my case there are two keymaps available, `pt-latin1` and `pt-latin9`, the differences between them, can be seen [here](https://www.cs.tut.fi/~jkorpela/latin9.html).
 Just keep in mind that the ISO Latin 9 is more recent.

 #### (Optional) Partition plan